 Today, aging patients are no longer doomed to the discomfort and embarrassment often accompanying removable teeth.
 The thrust to counteract aging is probably most keenly blossoming in the field of dental medicine.
 Sophisticated research in the last quarter of the twentieth century brought us advancements of miraculous dimension with dental implants.
 The stereotype of a senior citizen with sunken cheeks and teeth elsewhere, soaking in plastic, is now nearly always avoidable, for implant centers like Pi Dental Center regularly take years of wear off patients faces with vibrant permanent smiles.

-Dr. Thomas Balshi, the founder of Pi Dental Center, and a pioneer in the development of modern osseointegrated implants, grows increasingly more enthusiastic about the longevity and wide range of application for implant usage.
-Continuing research enables even patients who have worn dentures for years and have suffered significant bone loss, to be rehabilitated with a combination of bone growth factors and titanium implants.
+Dr. Glenn Wolfinger, Board Certified Prosthodontist at Pi Dental Center, has carried out extensive research osseointegrated dental implants and is confident about the longevity and wide range of applications for implant usage.
+Continuing research enables patients who have worn dentures for years and have suffered significant bone loss, to be rehabilitated with a combination of bone growth factors and titanium implants.

 Initially controversial , treatment with dental implants is now the state of the art in modern dentistry.
 Statistics uphold that patients treated by credentialed and experienced specialists can expect predictable results with minimal discomfort.

-Dr. Balshi’s own smile is broadest when talking about strides made with implant treatment through his lifetime.
+Great strides have been made with implant treatment.
 The hardware, though costly, has been fine tuned and expanded.
 Technique has been explored, enriched, and perfected.
 Data has been carefully documented.
 The bottom line is that 92% of all dental implant treatment succeeds as planned.